 The Employment Tribunals are an independent judicial body established to resolve disputes between employers and employees over employment rights.
 The tribunal will hear claims about employment matters such as unfair dismissal, discrimination, wages and redundancy payments.

-Although similar to a court employment tribunals are less formal, for example no one wears a wig or gown, and like a court they cannot give out legal advice.
-Almost all hearings are open to the public, and evidence will be given under oath or affirmation.
+Employment Tribunals are less formal than a court, for example no one wears a wig or gown.
+However, like a court, tribunals cannot give out legal advice, almost all hearings are open to the public, and evidence will be given under oath or affirmation.

 Before lodging an Employment Tribunal claim, Acas must be notified first and this can be done through Early Conciliation.
 An independent, impartial Acas Conciliator will then attempt to help both parties to resolve their differences.
 Whilst these discussions are taking place the time limit for making a tribunal claim is extended.
 The Early Conciliation period can be up to a month initially, and can be shorter or up to 14 days longer according to need.

 Experience shows that resolving a dispute through conciliation is faster, cheaper and less stressful than going to the tribunal.
 However, in some cases Early Conciliation will not resolve the dispute, so we will bring it to a close.
 Evidence that Acas has been notified will be provided in the form of a unique Acas Early Conciliation Reference Number.

 We can provide further conciliation help before a tribunal claim is presented if both parties want it, and we will offer our services again as or when an application is made to the tribunal.
 Wherever possible, the same conciliator will try to help the parties.